 - Heat for 30 seconds to 1 minute in microwave.
 Heat longer in 30 second increments if you'd like it warmer.

 - Apply to affected area.

-***Note: Okay, I loved using the cinnamon and it smells wonderful.
-BUT, if the socks you use aren't tightly woven, the cinnamon might come through the fibers.
-Ummm . . .the only reason I know that is because I kept noticing little brown specks on me after using my homemade heating pad this morning, and after a very quick jog I smell like one of my favorite cinnamon rolls. 😉 Any tips on other ways to “flavor” the rice would be very appreciated, although I'm thinking my daughter will have no problem at all smelling all cinn-a-mon-y!
+Ummm…the only reason I know that is because I kept noticing little brown specks on me after using it.
+After a very quick jog I smell like one of my favorite cinnamon rolls. 😉 Any tips on other ways to “flavor” the rice would be very appreciated!
+Although I'm thinking my daughter will have no problem at all smelling cinn-a-mon-y!